-The Membertou Entertainment Centre (MEC) welcomes the world into our community every day.
+The Membertou Entertainment Centre (MEC) welcomes the world to our community every day.
 One of the most popular draws to the MEC is bingo, and it is no wonder why.
 Membertou hosts bingo 5 nights a week and offers the biggest jackpots in Cape Breton!

 Our newest blog explores the history of bingo along with some fun facts!
 Bingo has an interesting history that you are welcome share over the dinner-table with your family, friends, and bingo buddies!